-For purposes of the statement of cash flows, the Society considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
+For purposes of the statement of cash flows, the Society considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.

-Investments and Return (Loss) on Investments:
+Investments and Return on Investments:

-Investments consist of equity and fixed income securities at September 30, 2023 and 2022, which are presented at fair value based on prices quoted on established securities exchanges.
+Investments consist of equity and fixed income securities at September 30, 2024 and 2023, which are presented at fair value based on prices quoted on established securities exchanges.
 Unrealized gains and losses on investments are reported in net assets without donor restrictions unless otherwise restricted by the donor.
 In-kind donations of investments are recorded at their fair value.
-The Society received contributed investments of \$128,942 in fiscal 2023 (\$147,026 in fiscal 2022).
+The Society received contributed investments of \$110,089 and \$128,942 in fiscal 2024 and 2023, respectively.

-Return (loss) on investments consist of earned net income and investment gains and losses, net of direct internal and external investment-related expenses.
-Interest and dividends earned on investments and other interest bearing accounts amounted to \$343,153 in fiscal 2023 (\$349,271 in fiscal 2022).
-Net gains on investments amounted to \$998,291 in fiscal 2023 (net losses of \$2,541,843 in fiscal 2022).
+Return on investments consist of earned net income and investment gains and losses, net of direct internal and external investment-related expenses.
+Interest and dividends earned on investments and other interest bearing accounts amounted to \$383,459 and \$343,153 in fiscal 2024 and 2023, respectively.
+Net gains on investments amounted to \$2,116,859 and \$\$998,291 in fiscal 2024 and 2023, respectively.